wojtekmach/req/README.md

 ### Response and error steps

-A response step is a function that accepts a `request` and a `response` and returns one of the
+A response step is a function that accepts a `{request, response}` tuple and returns one of the
 following:

   * A `{request, response}` tuple